 Another sign that humidity in your jars is higher then it should be is if you give the jar a shake and notice that buds are sticking together.
 This is a sign that you are nearly there, however they need to dry out a little more.
 If you are in a dry climate then simply leaving the lid off of the jar for a few hours should dry the buds out sufficiently.
 A more humid climate will require the buds to be removed and given more time, until they feel dry.

 Humidity too low

 Another problem that can arise during the curing process is buds drying out to much.
 This usually takes place when you have a humidity reading of <55%.
 Buds will feel dry and brittle to touch as they do not contain enough moisture.
 These buds can be left in the jar and will continue the curing process, just at a slower rate.
 You could also add something such as a boveda pack to your jar, which will help rehydrate your buds and bring the conditions up to the optimum humidity.

 After the first couple of weeks, you’ll start to feel your cannabis become stickier.
 This is normal, in fact, it’s what you want and is a large part of the reason for the curing process.
 Curing cannabis generally takes one to two months.
 As a beginner err on the side of caution and give it as long as you can.
 Once you develop more experience, you’ll get a “feel” for when it’s ready.
 You can then transfer it into a suitable container for storage.
 A tobacco humidor is ideal.

 Whats next after curing weed?

-Now that you have thoroughly dried and cured your bud its ready to be safely stored away or consumed.
+Now that you have finished the drying and curing process its time to store your weed to keep it fresh.
 To store your cannabis for prolonged periods of time you should keep them in airtight containers, glass jars are preferred.
 They should also be kept in a cool dark place away from any windows, radiators or sources of light or heat with temperatures kept below 25.5ºC.
 If stored correctly dried and cured cannabis can be kept fresh for 6 months to 1 year.